Kragelj/SQL_challenge__SQL/task 1/README.md

 #### Explanation:
 - With the CTE named `cte_before_being_member`, we selected our columns and calculate the rank with the **ROW_NUMBER()** window function.
 The rank is determined based on the order dates in descending order.
-- With **JOIN** we merged sales and members tables, only including sales that were made before the customer became a member.
+- With **INNER JOIN** we merged sales and members tables, only including sales that were made before the customer became a member.
-- In the following querry we used **JOIN** to merge our CTE with the menu table, using a filter to include only the rows where the rank number is 1.
+- In the following querry we used **INNER JOIN** to merge our CTE with the menu table, using a filter to include only the rows where the rank number is 1.
 - Using **ORDER BY** we ordered the list by customer in ascending order.

 #### Answer: